StranikS-Scan/StranikS_Scan-mods/NetStatisticsModules/README.md

 ﻿# NetStatisticsModules(NSM)

 ## List of modules:
-* "XVMStatistics" - getting statistics from the XVM-server
+* "xvm_statistics" - getting statistics from the XVM-server
-* "VictoryChances" - calculation of chances for victory in battle
+* "victory_chances" - calculation of chances for victory in battle

 ## Install
 Put the zip-file to a folder "World_of_Tanks\mods\X.X.X\"